 - Thin Floral Wire (I have used 22 to 30 gauge wire)

 How to make a DIY form for a minimalist “skinny” wreath?

 - Wearing gloves and possibly an apron is a good idea when working with rebar tie wire.
 It can be a bit greasy/rusty, as well as generally unruly.

 - Consider how big you’d like your wreath to be.
 Measure your space if you’d like to be exact.

 - Pull off enough tie wire from the spool to create just over two loops the size of your desired wreath.
 For the wreaths pictured in this tutorial, I pulled off 4 to 6 loops of tie wire to get the 2 required wraps.

 - Use the wire cutters to cut the length of wire you’ll need.

-- Manoeuvre the wire into the desired shape of your minimalist wreath.
-This is easiest if you straighten it bit-by-bit before trying to make two circles.
+- Maneuver the wire into the desired shape of your minimalist wreath.
+This is easiest if you straighten it bit by bit before trying to make two circles.
 When you’re done, there should be 2 loose loops of wire in a circular shape.
 It’s best if there is a little bit of overlap of the two cut ends.

 - Starting with one end of the cut wire, twist one layer of wire over the other.
 This will join the two loops together so they don’t split apart.